CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-2/Sprint-2/Self-Paced Materials/1_Stakeholder and Customer Mapping.md

 ### Definition of Done

-To consider this activity completed, you’ll need to adequately prepare for and complete interviews with 2-4 influencer/gatekeepers at your agency and share insights through a written assignment submitted to the Team.
+To consider this activity completed, you’ll need to adequately prepare for and complete interviews with 2-4 influencer/gatekeepers at your agency and share insights through a written assignment submitted through the Learning Portal.

+## Conclusion
+>You’ve completed Sprint 2 of Module 1!
+Please close this window to return to the course main page, then select Mark Complete to record your progress.